 Each page is made up of sections.
 Sections are blocks of content that stack up on the page that you can navigate between.
 Creating sections is easy and intuitive.
 You’ll get the hang of it quickly.
 Here’s an example “Hero” section:

-Simple ecommerce— you can set product variations, set shipping options and create coupon codes.
-Unfortunately the coupon code editor is very simple— you can only set % discounts (so no $10 off shipping coupons) and it you cannot set coupons for only a certain product type or category.
-There is no product categories, digital products or tax system.
+Simple ecommerce— you can set product variations, categories, set shipping options and create coupon codes.
+There is no digital products or tax system.
 You can't checkout with multiple items, but because Strikingly is for one-page websites, it's not like you're going to be hosting a large catalogue.
-You can preview the email notifications your customers receive, you can’t customize them in any way.
+You can preview the email notifications your customers receive but you can't customize them in any way.
 Show Screenshot

-There is a contact form you can drop into your website but it doesn’t allow you to add new fields— you can simply choose from Name, Email, Phone and Message.
-Submissions are sent to your email address (and also saved in Strikingly in case you delete the email).
+There is a contact form you can drop into your website but it doesn't allow you to add new fields— you can simply choose from Name, Email, Phone and Message.
+Submissions are sent to your email address and also saved within Strikingly so you can always access it later.

-There is a newsletter signup form but it doesn’t integrate with any mailing list providers (such as Mailchimp).
+There is a newsletter signup form but it doesn't integrate with any mailing list providers (such as Mailchimp).
 Instead it just sends the form results to your email address (which will make for painful data entry).
 There is a Mailchimp widget in the app store— but it's essentially just a textbox to copy and paste your Mailchimp form (so no stylistic integration with the theme).
 Show Screenshot

-Strikingly offers 25 themes to choose from— up from 13 nine months ago, which is really nice to see.
-The themes are fresh, contemporary, and skew towards startups and freelancers.
+Strikingly offers 25 themes to choose from— up from 13 a year ago, which is good to see.
+Themes are contemporary and skew towards startups and freelancers.

-I really like these one page websites.
-For the right business I think they make a great fit if you are disciplined about what goes on the website.
+I really like the concept of one page websites.
+They make a great fit if you are disciplined about what goes on the website.
 Here’s another example theme:

-There is serious lack of meaningful customization options for theme styles.
-You can set one custom color for the website (if you upgrade to Pro) but you can’t customize font colors, font sizes, border colors, background images etc.
+There is serious lack of theme customization.
+You can only set one custom color for the website (if you upgrade to Pro) but you can’t customize font colors, font sizes, border colors, background images etc.